nmnobre/Snapdragon-setup/README.md

 To use it, simply:
 * [download the latest version for Linux](https://developer.qualcomm.com/software/symphony-system-manager-sdk "Symphony System Manager SDK")
-* install it with `sudo dpkg -i SYMPHONY_PACKAGE_NAME`
+* install it with `sudo dpkg -i SYMPHONY_PACKAGE_NAME`.
 For example, if the file is called `libsymphony-1.1.2.deb`, then `sudo dpkg -i libsymphony-1.1.2.deb` should be the command to issue.
-This will decompress the libraries to `/opt/Qualcomm/Symphony/SYMPHONY_VERSION/` (e.g. `/opt/Qualcomm/Symphony/1.1.2/`).
-At this point, it is recommended to verify the installation by following the instructions described in the provided documentation which should be available in `/opt/Qualcomm/Symphony/SYMPHONY_VERSION/docs/`.
+This will decompress the libraries to `/opt/Qualcomm/Symphony/SYMPHONY_VERSION/` (e.g. `/opt/Qualcomm/Symphony/1.1.2/`);
+* Verify the installation by following the instructions described in the provided documentation which should be available in `/opt/Qualcomm/Symphony/SYMPHONY_VERSION/docs/`.

 The Symphony SDK includes precompiled dynamic libraries for a multitude of platforms.
 On Android, it provides, among others, a CPU+GPU+DSP library which supports all compute units, including the Hexagon DSP.
 However, this is only supported in 32-bit mode and requires Qualcomm's Hexagon SDK.

 ## Useful links